 Every registered store owner at Printful gets 1 sample order per month of up to 3 products.
-The order comes with a 20% discount and free shipping to select destinations, but the more your store grows, the more samples and other perks you qualify for!
+The order comes with a 20% discount, and the more your store grows, the more samples and other perks you qualify for.

 Now that you know what to do, go have some fun designing your own products!

-Your store’s success in the holiday season depends on your level of preparation and how many gift-worthy items you have in your catalog.
+Your store’s success this holiday season depends on your level of preparation and how many gift-worthy items you have in your catalog.

-You can make some truly extraordinary designs solely with our Design Maker: just make sure to follow the print design tips!
+You can make some truly extraordinary designs solely with our Design Maker—just remember to follow the print design tips.

 Check out our BFCM ecommerce guide to boost your chances of success even further, and use the search bar to find answers to any questions you might have.
 On the off chance that you don’t find what you’re looking for, you can always contact our customer support team (just don’t tell them I sent you).

-Try some of these product ideas out and let me know in the comments how that worked out for you.
+Try some of these product ideas out and let me know in the comments how it worked out for you.
 Good luck in preparing your store and have a great holiday season!